giorgio-bendoni/various-stuff/Inflation.md

 ## Quantity theory of money
-Let's suppose that we have a very small economy which produces two goods (coffee and )
+Let's suppose that we have a very small economy which produces two goods (coffee and pen) and one service (city bus travel).
+This economy has a to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDU2MzkzODgsOTIzNTA3MDM0LDg0Nj
+eyJoaXN0b3J5IjpbMTQ5NDUyMjg3LC0yMTA1NjM5Mzg4LDkyMz
-I2Nzg2NCwyMDAxODU5NjAxLDc4NjU2MTk5MywtMTIzMzEzNTAs
+UwNzAzNCw4NDYyNjc4NjQsMjAwMTg1OTYwMSw3ODY1NjE5OTMs
-LTE4NTk1NjMxNTgsLTEyMzc1NTA1NzYsLTMwNDUyNzIxNyw2Nj
+LTEyMzMxMzUwLC0xODU5NTYzMTU4LC0xMjM3NTUwNTc2LC0zMD
-M5NDY5NSwtMTEzNzc1NDddfQ==
+Q1MjcyMTcsNjYzOTQ2OTUsLTExMzc3NTQ3XX0=
 -->